albandiguer/dotfiles/README.md

 ## Condas

 Python distro

+### install opts
-miniconda installed for apple silicon (to be able to run tensorflow), not handled by nix/dotfiles for now https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706
+miniconda install for apple silicon (to be able to run tensorflow), not handled by nix/dotfiles for now, easier is to install miniforge, see this article https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706

+### commands

 ```
 # update conda itself
 conda update -n base conda

+# create an env
+conda create -n <env> python=3.10

 # update all package
 conda update --all